Regenexx Corporate Program

 Providing your employees a choice in orthopedic care is a WIN/WIN for both employer and employee at no additional cost to implement.

-- 84% Reduction in Orthopedic Cost
+- Up to 70% Reduction in Orthopedic Cost On Individual Procedures

-- Less Time Away From Work
+- Less Time Away from Work

 - Less Physical Therapy